 - Be mindful of your students’ pronunciation while listening

-Being mindful of your pronunciation while you’re speaking means knowing how you speak yourself.
+Mindful pronunciation while you’re speaking means knowing how you speak yourself.
 It also means making an effort to avoid anything that might be difficult for others who don’t speak like you.
-For example:
+For example if you:

-- if you speak quietly, pronounce sounds more clearly and project more (without shouting)
+- speak quietly, pronounce sounds more clearly and project more (without shouting)

-- if you speak in a monotonous way, speak with more expressive intonation and use gestures
+- speak in a monotonous way, speak with more expressive intonation and use gestures

-- if specific sounds or words are challenging for you or your students: notice them and take note to remember them so that you recognise them next time
+- specific sounds or words are challenging for you or your students: notice them and take note to remember them so that you recognise them next time

 - know which accent, dialect and pronunciation features you have and identify which aspects might be new to your students; how will they be different from what your students know now?